ericfloriano/voice_clone_xttsv2/README.md

-try code for voice clone AI
+- try code for voice clone AI
+- Using model: xtts
+- example code by saulocatarino